CICAP: Local groups

 CICAP activities are organized within local groups and present on most of the territory.
 As of 2020, local groups are present in the following regions: Abruzzo-Molise, Apulia, Aosta Valley, Campania, Emilia-Romagna, Friuli-Venezia Giulia (regional group, provincial group of Pordenone), Lazio, Liguria, Lombardy, Piedmont (regional group, provincial group of Cuneo), Sicily, Tuscany, Veneto.
 There is also a local group in Ticino, Switzerland.

 Each local group is managed by a coordinator, elected by the active members of his area, and approved by the Executive Council.
-The coordinators of all local groups, together with the effective members, take part to the Ordinary Assembly and to the election of the Executive Council.
+The coordinators of all local groups, together with the effective members, take part in the Ordinary Assembly and the election of the Executive Council.